wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 locations:
 ---

-# ES6 import and export syntax
+A brief tutorial on import and export statements in ES6.

 # Basic exports